chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

 | Include: (Group of excluded users) <br /> Exclude: BreakGlass  | Include: All Cloud Apps  | Include: All Networks  <br /> Exclude: Trusted Networks | Block |  |

 **Prereq:** Trusted Locations (IP Ranges) should be defined.
-**Comment** This Conditional Access Policy is used to make sure accounts excluded from requiring MFA should be required to authenticate from trusted locations.
+**Comment:** This Conditional Access Policy is used to make sure accounts excluded from requiring MFA should be required to authenticate from trusted locations.
 [Link to PowerShell script](https://github.com/chadmcox/Azure_Active_Directory/blob/master/Conditional%20Access%20Policy/exportConditionalAccessExclusions.ps1) can be used to scan all the conditional access policy exclusions and return a list of accounts that should be in this list.

 ## Compliance
  * Require TOU for Guest